 - Most higher education institutes require a minimum of 3 A-Level subjects.
 Subjects include, amongst others: Maths, Physics, Chemistry, Biology, History, Geography, Psychology, Economics, Art, Information Technology, and languages such as English and English Literature, French, German, and Spanish.

 - The exciting thing is that you can study for these tests alongside studying for your Matric.
 Or if you are currently completing your Grade 10 year, you may choose to go straight to A-Levels.
-Or, instead of Matric you can follow the international curriculum of firstly IGCSE, then finally A-Levels in your subjects of choice, then Matric may not be needed at all.
+Or, instead of Matric, you can follow the international curriculum of firstly GCSE, then finally A-Levels in your subjects of choice, then Matric may not be needed at all.
 Deciding on this latter route is a great choice if you are clear on the subjects you excel in and want to focus on those.
 This may be the most straight-forward way of attaining your goals.

 - Different tertiary institutions will have their own entrance requirements.
 It’s important to check what you will need with the school or college to which you would like to apply.
-Each tertiary institution may employ specific admission requirements that you to have to meet in order to gain admission, and this could include specific high school subjects.
+Each tertiary institution may employ specific admission requirements that you have to meet in order to gain admission, and this could include specific high school subjects.

 - If you’re not sure what career or job you want to do, studying a selection of A-Levels is a good way of keeping your options open.
-While A-Levels are the most common qualifications studied to get into higher education, even if you choose not to go that route, you must remember that these qualifications are highly valued by employers because they reflect discipline, aptitude and a sound work ethic.
+While A-Levels are the most common qualifications studied to get into higher education, even if you choose not to go that route, you must remember that these qualifications are highly valued by employers because they reflect discipline, aptitude, and a sound work ethic.

 - Choosing your subjects for A-Levels is important; you must be good at the subjects, enjoy studying, and be prepared to invest the time and effort required to do well.
 It’s important to note that even if you average A’s and B’s on your South African Matric, you may find you score C’s and D’s when you write the Cambridge Assessment International Examinations – key tests for application to UK/EU universities.

 - A-Levels present a great source of intellectual stimulation for talented and ambitious students who actively want greater challenges.
-It’s important to note that A-Level subjects are often up to 18 months ahead of the Matric syllabus, not only in terms of the material covered, but also with regard to the standards by which students are marked and assessed.
+It’s important to note that A-Level subjects are often up to 18 months ahead of the Matric syllabus, not only in terms of the material covered but also with regard to the standards by which students are marked and assessed.

 For the ‘staying home’ brigade